 Please use this Word document as the template for your thesis.
 All items highlighted in yellow are meant to guide you through the format, and should be deleted for your final thesis!

-The following items must be submitted to the Student Services Office in Gilbert 108:
+The following items must be submitted along with the thesis:

 The final step is to submit your thesis online using Stanford's Digital Repository.
 Your thesis should be in PDF format with the file titled "LastName_FirstName_BioThesis.pdf."
 The PDF should include a copy of your signed signature page (the Student Services Office can send you a scanned copy if needed).
 Detailed instructions for submitting your thesis are in the document linked below:

 Your thesis must be uploaded by the thesis submission deadlines!!
 Students submitting late proposals will automatically be excluded from winning the Firestone Award or doing an oral presentation at the Honors Symposium.